-This discussion and analysis of the Foothill/Eastern Transportation Corridor Agency's (the agency) financial performance provides an overview of the agency's financial activities for the fiscal year ended June 30, 2011.
-Please read it in conjunction with the agency's financial statements and accompanying notes.
+This discussion and analysis of the Foothill/Eastern Transportation Corridor Agency's (the agency) financial performance provides an overview of the agency's financial activities for the fiscal years ended June 30, 2012 and 2011.
+Please read it in conjunction with the agency's financial statements.